rafidRD/Hacktober_fest_2022/README.md

   I really haven't contributed to open source before.
 There are a lot like me, so this is for them basically.
 You can practice by making any kind of algorithm, language, contibutions.
 I will accept all the legit pull requests.<br/>

-  Data Structures, Algorithms and various real life Coding implementations by various open-source contributors.
+  Data Structures, Algorithms and various real life Coding implementations by various open-source contributors.<br/><br/>
 **Open to contributions for Hacktoberfest to get started with github, and other open source collaboration**

 ## Licence